PascalCorpsman/CopyCommander2/src/how_to_use.md

 The main porpuse of this programm is copying and moveing files / directories, in a queue.

+### "open"

+If set in the settings, this can call a external programm with the actual selected file.

 ### "diff viewer" folder feature

 Navigate to two different folders that you want to be synchronized.
 Press CTRL + S to open the diff viewer folder dialog.